rajanil/qtlBHM/README.md

 # qtlBHM
-A Bayesian hierarchical model to identify causal variants for quantitative cellular traits
+A Bayesian hierarchical model to identify causal variants associated with quantitative molecular traits